timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE VIII-PIPELINES/CHAPTER 601-SAFETY.md

     * (D) the standards and procedures for obtaining relief from the order;

-    * (E) how the order is tailored to abate the imminent hazard and the reasons the authorities under section 60112 and 60117(l) are insufficient to do so; and
+    * (E) how the order is tailored to abate the imminent hazard and the reasons the authorities under section 60112 and subsection (m) are insufficient to do so; and

     * (F) how the considerations were taken into account pursuant to paragraph (2).